sridhar-sp/android-playground/AIDL/README.md

 ```

 * In above code we have to explicitly call connectToService method to initialize the connection and post connection only
-  we should call any method from the (AIDL) binder instance, So our code works under the assumption that when showSpeed
+  we should call any method from the (AIDL) binder instance.
-  method called it try to call the AIDL API irrespective of the connection.
-This works in best case scenario, but real
+* So our code works under the assumption that when showSpeed method called it try to call the AIDL API irrespective of
-  world will be far from best case scenario.
-The server app can crash or stopped post initial connection, leaving the
+  the connection.
+This works in best case scenario, but real world will be far from best case scenario.
+The server app
-  last obtained AIDL binder instance as obsolete.
+  can crash or stopped post initial connection, leaving the last obtained AIDL binder instance as obsolete.
 * So, we should have a way to call the API only when the service is connected, we can modify the showSpeed method like
   below, to call the API when service connected, or call `connectToService` and wait for the service connection, post we
   are eligible to call any API.